Background and Publications

 After his time on Rosebud, he did further theological studies at Boston College, where he was ordained a deacon in 2016, and the following year he was ordained a priest in Milwaukee, Wisconsin.

 At the same time he began advanced studies in sacramental theology at the Pontifical Atheneum of St. Anselm in Rome, earning first a Licentiate and then a Doctorate in Sacred Theology.
-His doctoral dissertation explores the doctrine of baptism of desire.
+His doctoral dissertation explored the doctrine of baptism of desire and was published by Catholic University Press as Baptism of Desire and Christian Salvation in 2024.

-He currently teaches sacramental theology at the Pontifical Gregorian University in Rome and spends summers doing pastoral work at St. Isaac Jogues Parish in Rapid City, SD.
+He currently teaches sacramental theology at the Pontifical Gregorian University in Rome.
+He continues to write, give retreats, and spends summers doing pastoral work at St. Isaac Jogues Parish in Rapid City, SD.

 CURRENT PROJECTS

 Fr.
-Tony teaches an introduction to the sacraments of marriage, holy orders, penance, and anointing of the sick, and a course on sacraments and missiology.
-His book Baptism of Desire and Christian Salvation is forthcoming from Catholic University of America Press.
+Tony teaches an introduction to the sacraments at the Pontifical Gregorian University in Rome, as well as courses on missiology, penance, eucharistic controversies, marriage, and confirmation.
+His book Baptism of Desire and Christian Salvation is available from Catholic University of America Press.
+He is now at work on a book about “civil religion” in America.

 EDUCATION